dansmyers/Networks/README.md

 - Indicative of real understanding and application of the course material.
 - Completed on time and in the required format.

-All of the quizzes will be worth **one total point** and the questions on each quiz will be weighted equally.
-For example, if there are four questions on a quiz (which will be the typical case):
+Each quiz will be worth **one point**.

-- Satisfactory answers for all four questions would earn a full point
+- You will receive the full point for a quiz if you give satisfactory answers to *N* - 1 quiz questions.
-- Satisfactory answers for three out of four questions would earn .75 points
+- You will receive a half point if you give satisfactory answers to at least half of the quiz questions.
-- Satisfactory answers for two out of four questions would earn .5 points
+- The typical quiz will have four questions, so you would need to answer three out of four for full credit and two out of four for half credit.
-- And so forth
+- The quizzes will be taken online and are **open notes and open book**.

-The indvidual quiz questions will be marked as either satisfactory or unsatisfactory using the same "substantially complete and correct" standards as for the deliverable assignments.
-Therefore, **your grade on the quiz is based on giving satisfactory answers to the quiz questions**.
+- Individual questions will be marked as satisfactory or unsatisfactory using the same "substantially complete and correct" standard as the projects.

 ### Midterm and Final Exams